-Prior to joining the firm, John spent almost 20 years with the United States Department of Justice, where he worked in the Antitrust, Criminal, and National Security divisions.
-John investigated mergers and acquisitions in a variety of industries and prosecuted complex, multi-defendant bid-rigging and other white collar crime in the health care, financial services, and other industries for the Antitrust Division.
-He also managed and conducted terrorism and national security investigations and prosecutions for the Criminal and National Security divisions.
-As a prosecutor, John worked closely with a variety of federal and state law enforcement, investigatory, and regulatory authorities, as well as foreign counterparts.
+Prior to joining the firm, John spent almost 20 years with the United States Department of Justice.
+John investigated mergers and acquisitions in a variety of industries and prosecuted complex, multi-defendant antitrust and fraud crimes in the health care, financial services, and other industries while working for the Antitrust Division.
+While working for the Criminal and National Security Divisions, he managed and conducted terrorism and national security investigations and prosecutions.
+John worked closely with a variety of federal and state law enforcement, investigatory, and regulatory authorities, as well as foreign counterparts, and now uses that experience in representing clients subject to investigation.

-After his clerkship, John practiced as an associate in the Litigation Department of Ropes & Gray from 1985 until 1991, where he represented health care, higher education, and high-tech clients in antitrust, medical malpractice, intellectual property, and other matters.
-John then joined the Office of the Massachusetts Attorney General, where he prosecuted political corruption, economic crimes, and other matters before joining the U.S. Department of Justice.
+After his clerkship, John practiced as a litigation associate at Ropes & Gray before joining the Massachusetts Attorney General’s Office, where he prosecuted political corruption, economic and tax crimes, and other matters before joining the U.S. Department of Justice.

 John regularly accepts appointments to provide criminal defense representation to indigent defendants as a Criminal Justice Act (CJA) panel member.